Promotional materials for bob bellerue / halfnormal :: Presskits and reviews

 ...Lastly we have Bob Bellerue track Fridge Tower which again feels quite primal and strange like the snoozing state of some huge ageing technology beast.There's some nice smaller tone details like wire windings, wind blowing and spoon in cup stirring moving back and forth through the tracks central growing more and more noisy buzzing slumber...

-Introspect link to review
+Introspect link

 Zelphabet 'Vol B' CD